Need help managing your child’s allowance? BusyKid provides a way to track your child’s chore achievement and seamlessly deliver allowance funds.

 If you choose the allowance based on chores completed approach, you’ll need to approve each payday.

 Teaching kids to manage money can be difficult.
 Luckily, the BusyKid Spend Card opens the door for your kids to gain real-world experience managing how they spend money.

 In order to load funds onto the Spend Card, you or your child will need to use their pin number.
 Within the app, the child will only be able to load funds from their “Spend’ account.

 When the child makes the move to load their card, the parent will need to approve the transaction via text.

-At the moment, you’ll need to move at least $5 at a time.
+As a parent, you can move any amount of money to your child’s card.
 The child or parent can check the account balance at any time in the app.

 Kids can also invest their money through BusyKid easily.
 The app allows kids to invest in real stock in popular companies.
 A few of the available stocks include Disney, Apple, and Netflix.

 They’ll need at least $10 to start investing.
 But your kids won’t encounter any fees to buy or sell stocks.
-That’s a great way to encourage them to start investing for their future.
+That’s a great way to encourage them to start investing (and subsequently saving money) for their future.